skip to main content

 Rep. Tarnas is co-author of the Hawai'i Ocean Resources Management Plan (1990), co-founding board member of Malama Kai Foundation, former UH Sea Grant Extension Agent for West Hawai'i, and author of Act 306, the 1998 law which created the West Hawai'i Regional Fishery Management Area.
 Over his career, Rep. Tarnas has served in the past as a member of the Hawai'i County Agriculture Advisory Commission, member of the Community Advisory Group for the U.S. Army Garrison - Hawai'i Pōhakuloa Training Area, and as Hawai'i County Chairman of the Democratic Party of Hawai'i; and is currently a member of the Waikoloa Community Leadership Council and Waimea Community Association.

-Representative David Tarnas has completed five terms in public office and currently serve as the Chair of the House Committee on Judiciary and Hawaiian Affairs.
-In previous sessions, Tarnas served as Chair of the Committee on Water and Land, and Chair of the Committee on Ocean Recreation and Marine Resources.
-This gives Rep. Tarnas the broad range of experience to serve effectively as State Representative for his district.
+Representative David Tarnas is serving his fifth term in public office and currently chairs the House Committee on Judiciary and Hawaiian Affairs (JHA).
+In previous legislative sessions, he has also chaired the Committee on Water and Land and the Committee on Ocean Recreation and Marine Resources.

 In the 2024 session, Rep. Tarnas worked as the JHA Chair to help achieve the House’s priorities to help Lahaina rebuild, reduce the State’s wildfire risk, reduce the cost of living, build more affordable housing, and support public education, public safety and environmental protection.
 To do this, the legislature created a State Fire Marshall, increased penalties for starting wildfires, and funded major improvements in the State’s capacity to prevent and fight wildfires.
 The legislature effectively cut the cost-of-living in Hawaii by passing the largest income tax cut in State history and exempting from general excise tax all Medicare, Medicaid and Tricare-funded medical and dental care.
 The legislature provided major funding to build more State-sponsored affordable housing projects.
 Rep. Tarnas co-chaired the Conference Committee that passed legislation that required Counties to encourage more affordable housing by allowing two additional dwelling units on residential zoned parcels and allowing residential use of commercial property.